Topics in Middle East History

 Emperor Constantine

-Constantine the Great (272-337CE) became emperor of the Western half of the Roman empire in 304CE and very soon he took a positive attitude towards Christianity.
-In 313 together with his co-emperor Licinious issue the Edict of Milan that proclaimed religious toleration throughout the empire.
-He became the sole emperor in 324 and his first act was to move the imperial capital from Rome to the site of the Greek colony Byzantium and build there a new city, Constantinople.
+Once Constantine the Great (272-337CE) became the sole emperor, his first act was to move the imperial capital from Rome to the site of the Greek colony Byzantium and build there a new city, Constantinople.
 (The English name is a corruption of the Greek name Constantinoupolis meaning city of Constantine.)
 The change of attitude toward Christianity and the move of the capital were monumental acts and Constantine is truly a person who changed history.

-The move of the capital reflected the increasing importance of the eastern provinces of the Roman Empire.
-About 40 years earlier the emperor Diocletian had established his capital at Nicomedia, about 60 miles east of Byzantium (the modern name of the city is Izmit).
+The move of the capital reflected the increasing importance of the eastern provinces of the Roman Empire and it was a less drastic act than it may appear at first sight.
+Rome had been losing status since the time of Diocletian who created provincial administrative centers and had his palace at Nicomedia, not that far from Byzantium (see previous section).
 The specific choice of Byzantium had to do with the advantages its geographic location that made very hard for an attacker to overtake the city.
 Indeed Constantinople survived many sieges until 1205 when it was taken by the Crusaders.

 It has been customary to refer to the state that had as capital Constantinople as the Byzantine Empire.
 However that is a modern designation.
 The state continued to be called the Roman Empire until its end, when the Ottoman Turks took Constantinople in 1453.
 The name even survived under the Ottomans when Orthodox Christians formed the Rom millet (religious community).
 The term Ρωμηος (Romios) meaning Greek is in use even today, although it has acquired a somewhat pejorative sense.